apache/incubator-gluten/docs/velox-backend-limitations.md

 #### JSON functions
 Velox only supports double quotes surrounded strings, not single quotes, in JSON data.
 If single quotes are used, gluten will produce incorrect result.

-Velox doesn't support [*] in path when get_json_object function is called and returns null instead
+Velox doesn't support [*] in path when get_json_object function is called and returns null instead.

 #### Parquet read conf
 Gluten supports `spark.files.ignoreCorruptFiles` with default false, if true, the behavior is same as config false.